 ProtonVPN does run its own Tor servers, so malicious Tor exit nodes shouldn't be an issue.
 However, the Tor Browser is hardened in ways that your regular browser isn’t.
 It will also reset your Tor routing every ten minutes by default, while ProtonVPN’s setup requires a static route that is inherently easier to trace.

 Interestingly, although advertised on the website and offered as an option in the software, there is no documentation on this feature available anywhere on the ProtonVPN website.

 Speed and Performance

-Results to a nearby server are superb, although transatlantic speeds are a little underwhelming.
-It is interesting to note that using the double-hop Secure Core feature has only a very modest impact on speed performance.
+It is interesting to note that during our testing using the double-hop Secure Core feature had only a very modest impact on speed performance.
 With such a small speed penalty, there is little reason not to use it!

 I was also impressed by speeds to the nearest VPN server to me.
-Although advertised as “slow,” these outstrip the speeds offered by many paid-for VPN services.
+Although advertised as “slow,” the speeds do beat a large number of VPN providers on the market.
 Speed is one of the factors why BestVPN.com have included Proton in our best free VPNs list.

 |BestVPN.com SpeedTest (max/burst)

 The Windows client has DNS leak protection, and indeed I detected no IP leaks.
 I also detected no IP leaks when using OpenVPN GUI 4.3.2.